|From the Comic Leviathan - inspiration for the setting|

 Flailsnail's Player's Introduction

-Level: Right now the majority of the party is first level and the majority of the content tailored for 2nd - 5th level.
+Level: Right now the majority of the party first party to play is sixth or seventh level and their is content for all levels up to 10th.
+Another group is playing passenger class PCs and is still 1st level, while a third group reach 3rd - 4th level.
 Per Flailsnails rules I let folks use the rule-set they are familiar with, though I am using Labyrinth Lord and will pare down PC's appropriately.
 Now, AD&D is about as overpowered as I can honestly let your PCs get - my own house rules (see below) create characters that are slightly tougher than normal LL rules.
 However, I have no experience playing anything after AD&D 1st edition and then mostly as a simplistic hack, so I don't known anything about mage hands, healing surges and bull-rushes.
 Not that I object to later games I just can't run one.

 Magic: The HMS Apollyon is a place of lots of weird, but fairly weak magic.
 Don't expect to find a great many magical treasures, and the ones you do find are likely to do odd things.
 A +1 sword is more likely to simply be made of good steel, and a magic sword is likely to only cut the shadows of enemies (effectively I might add).